 SCHOOL or DEPARTMENT: HS SCIENCE PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring position would also allow for a single lead teacher for Science Research, rather than dividing the assignment between two teachers; this is preferable since the program requires several administrative tasks.
-Another factor is enrollment in AT science courses; this year we were fortunate and were able CURRENT PROGRAM STAFFING The Science Department currently has 22.6 FTEs (.6 Department Chair).
-ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
-Math department staffing would be impacted due to a teacher currently teaching in both departments.
+Year 1 = \$110,000 Year 2 = Recurring Year 3 = Recurring This additional teaching position in Science is needed to accommodate Research and AT program expansion in Science and to reduce class size in AT and accelerated courses.
+Currently, our Science Research program is close to capacity and with a small group of seniors the possibility exists that an additional "pod" may need to be created.
+The additional position would also allow for a single lead teacher for Science Research, rather than dividing the assignment between two teachers; this is preferable since the program requires several administrative tasks.
+Another factor is enrollment in AT science courses; this year we were fortunate and were able to run fewer, albeit large, sections of our AT offerings (AT Bio and AT Physics each have sections with 28 students).
+Additional sections of AT courses would be absorbed through this position.
+Finally, Biology 513 is averaging 28.6 students per section and Physics 513 is averaging 27.3; these are lab based courses with large enrollments.
+The Science Department currently has 22.6 FTEs ( .6 Department Chair).
+ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?) • Math department staffing would be impacted due to a teacher currently teaching in both departments.
 HOW WILL THE CHANGE BE MONITORED FOR IMPACT? • Enrollment numbers

 SCHOOL or DEPARTMENT: HS STEAM/MATH PROGRAM: BUDGET YEAR 2019-20 RECOMMENDATION: ADDITION CHANGE in CONFIGURATION SUBSTITUTION (replacing something) REDUCTION WHAT'S DRIVING THE RECOMMENDATION?
 Enrollment changes Program expansion Program restructuring, reorg., or redesign Response to a new mandate or initiative ESTIMATED COST OF ADD or (REDUCTION)?
-Year 1 = \$110,000 (1.0 FTE) Year 3 = Recurring The Honors Math 454 Interdisciplinary course did not run this year because of staffing.
+Year 1 = \$110,000 (1.0 FTE) Year 2 = Recurring Year 3 = Recurring We wish to add a full-time teacher who will be shared by STEAM and Mathematics.
+This position is needed to reduce class size in mathematics classes and provide teaching power for innovative electives in mathematics as well as increased enrollment in STEAM courses and a potential new STEAM elective.
+The Honors Math 454 Interdisciplinary course did not run this year because of staffing.
 We anticipate having to run one additional section of BC Calculus; this year there are two sections with 26 and 27 students.
 We have 58 students in High Honors Precalculus now who will likely roll over into BC in addition to those who place in via the placement test.
-CURRENT PROGRAM STAFFING STEAM has 2.0 FTEs The Math Department has 16.6 FTEs (.6 Department Chair; .6 Computer Science; .2 Student Activities; .2 Science Research).
-ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?)
-A possible decrease in other electives, but not enough to rationalize a reduction in staff elsewhere.
+More sophomores (+12 or 10%) in first-year STEAM this year will likely need more second-year courses next year (enrollment history).
+The department is also hoping to expand its course offerings with an App Development course in line with SET 2.0.
+In addition, if the same proportion of second-year STEAM students enrolls in AT Entrepreneurship, we will likely need additional sections of the AT course.
+STEAM has 2.0 FTEs The Math Department has 16.6 FTEs ( .6 Department Chair; .6 Computer Science; .2 Student Activities; .2 Science Research).
+ASSOCIATED IMPACTS (i.e., when elementary class sections are added, is there a concomitant staffing impact on specials?) • A possible decrease in other electives, but not enough to rationalize a reduction in staff elsewhere.
 Enrollment in all elective programs will need to be assessed.
 HOW WILL THE CHANGE BE MONITORED FOR IMPACT? • Enrollment numbers